planetscale/cloudranger/README.md

 New releases are automatically created in response to updates in cloud providers' IP range information.
 This process, facilitated through GitHub Actions, is executed weekly to ensure the library remains up-to-date.

-Inspiration for this library came from https://github.com/kubernetes/registry.k8s.io which contains a similar library used by the Kubernetes OCI registry to redirect requests to the appropriate cloud provider. `coderanger` was created as a means to have a standalone library that can be used in other projects and with greater control for our own use cases.
-That project also uses its own trie implementation whereas this library depends on `github.com/infobloxopen/go-trees`.
-I have not benchmarked the two implementations, but I suspect they are comparable.
+The inspiration for `cloudranger` came from a similar library found at https://github.com/kubernetes/registry.k8s.io, used by the Kubernetes OCI registry for redirecting requests to the appropriate cloud provider.
+We developed `cloudranger` to provide a standalone library adaptable for various projects, offering greater control for our specific use cases and minimizing the impact of upstream changes.
+Unlike the original project, which uses its own trie implementation, `cloudranger` depends on github.com/infobloxopen/go-trees.
+While both implementations have not been directly benchmarked against each other, their performance is expected to be comparable.

 ## Usage